 Some characters have an amazing gift not only for making The Plan but for revising it whenever new circumstances arise.
 Even a Gambit Pileup does not prevent this character from working around it to success.

-While the plots can be as complex as anything The Chessmaster lays out they tend to function differently.
+While the plots can be as complex as anything The Chessmaster lays out, they tend to function differently.
 The plotting character tends to be more The Trickster.
 We usually follow, if not the plotter himself, then characters near him, so we can see his continual and brilliant improvisations.
 This is likely to be pulled off by heroes rather than villains because the plot is always teetering at the edge of failure, making its success more dramatic.
-If it used by both then the drama is squared.
+If it is used by both, then the drama is squared.

 Xanatos Speed Chess players build in the need for such flexibility in advance because of the old adage that 'no plan survives contact with the enemy'.
 Closely related to the Indy Ploy, which has simpler goals like "escape" or sometimes "hope for the best," but in this case, the plan is still in operation, just modified to fit new situations.
 The distinction here is that Xanatos Speed Chess involves changing an existing plan quickly, while an Indy Ploy involves there being no plan whatsoever.

 Contrast the Gambit Roulette, where the planner incorporates events that he would have no way of foreseeing into his plans - they rely on chance as much as on brilliance.
 Contrast the Clock King, a consummate planner who is rarely good at this.
 If prophecy, time travel, or being able to see the future are involved, may escalate to Scry vs. Scry.
 See also Opportunistic Bastard.